 What does Courtney do for Clients?

 Courtney has expertise in guardianship and Orphans’ Court practice and procedure.
 Her background in criminal justice and courtroom experience, helps her navigate the judicial system and obtain favorable outcomes for her clients.
 Courtney is always willing to act promptly and work diligently to preserve clients’ rights and secure the best outcome.
-She also works closely on the Vista School Pro Bono Project – providing legal services for parents of disabled adult children to obtain guardianships.
+As a member of the firm’s pro bono committee, she works closely on the Vista School Pro Bono Project – providing legal services for parents of disabled adult children to obtain guardianships.

 How does Courtney spend her free time?